First joint observation by the underground gravitational-wave detector, KAGRA, with GEO600: GEO--KAGRA Observing Run

 Following the joint run the vibration isolation control system has been improved and additional environmental monitors and the wavefront sensor system have been installed.
 This has led to an increase in KAGRA's duty cycle.

 The strain data from each interferometer is generated by processing and combining raw electronic signals coming from the differential arm length control using a detailed model of the control system including the optical response of the interferometer.
 Any errors in the measurements which inform the model will lead to a systematic error in the calibration.
 In general, systematic error is complex-valued, frequency-dependent, and time-dependent.
-The data used in this paper are calibrated to 10\% in amplitude and 10\,$\deg$ in phase between 30\,Hz and 1500\,Hz and between 40\,Hz and 6\,kHz for KAGRA and GEO, respectively.
+The calibration uncertainty of the data used in this paper are within $\pm 10$\% in amplitude and within $\pm 10$\,$\deg$ in phase (68\% C.L.) between 30\,Hz and 1500\,Hz and between 40\,Hz and 6\,kHz for KAGRA and GEO, respectively.
 In addition, a cleaning process \cite{PhysRevD.101.102006} using auxiliary channels is applied to the GEO data to remove some bilinear noise from the gravitational wave strain data.

 We have observed many short, transient noise fluctuations, known as glitches, in each detector.
 During the joint observing period, the median rates of glitch triggers generated by the data-monitoring program \omicron~\cite{Robinet:2015,Robinet:2020lbf} with \ac{SNR} larger than 6.5 were 10.3 per minute for GEO and 6.8 per minute for KAGRA.
 These values are significantly larger than the glitch rates during the first and the second parts of O3 (O3a and O3b) of LIGO--Virgo, which were 0.29--0.32 per minute, 1.1--1.2 per minute and 0.47--1.1 per minute for LIGO--Hanford, LIGO--Livingston and Virgo, respectively~\cite{LIGOScientific:2020ibl,LIGOScientific:2021djp}.
 On the other hand, the glitch rates of GEO and KAGRA were comparable with the rate of 14 per minute in Virgo during the second observing run (O2)~\cite{LIGOScientific:2020ibl}, which was the first observing period for the Advanced Virgo project.
 The investigation of sources of glitches in GEO and KAGRA is ongoing by identifying statistical coincidences and physical couplings between the auxiliary channels and the strain channel.